Why We Study Music

 What Is Special About Music In Our School

 At Broughton, we have developed a tradition of high standards in performance-based and extra-curricular music.
-This means that children are able to access high-quality music tuition both within the classroom, but also have opportunities to develop and extend their skills in a range of activities at other times.
-We continue our long-standing tradition of the whole of Key Stage 2 performing a musical in the summer term; our EYFS and Key Stage 1 Children work towards Christmas performances.
+This means that children can access high-quality music tuition both within the classroom, but also have opportunities to develop and extend their skills in a range of activities at other times.
+We continue our long-standing tradition of the whole of Key Stage 2 performing a musical in the summer term; our Key Stage 1 Children work towards Christmas performances.
 The whole school prepares for a traditional harvest festival at our local church.
-At other times, whole year groups incorporate music as part of their class celebration assemblies.

 In common with the school’s drive to build characteristics of resilience, empathy and independence, older children are encouraged to cascade skills to their peers and younger children, for instance in instrumental work.
 Increasingly, we are looking to develop a series of experiences in a range of instruments and musical styles and genres; this is especially important as a way of addressing fluidity of movement when children join or leave us part way through the school.

 We are constantly looking for ways to respond to the needs of our children and to make music an interesting and relevant area of study.
 In addition to providing a range of skills and experiences, we continue to explore new ways of accessing and developing musicality that will create a platform of interests that they can carry forward with them both at secondary school and beyond.
-Recent initiatives have looked at developing awareness of music technology, at accessing music via our school website and at developing a broad awareness of music from folk, classical and popular traditions.
+Recent initiatives have looked at developing awareness of music technology, at accessing music via a variety of digital platforms and at developing a broad awareness of music from folk, classical and popular traditions.

 Many of our successes are dependent on the collaboration and expertise of other staff that enables high quality rehearsal and performance opportunities for our children, for example, in choir and our Key Stage 2 performances.